jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Proposal/readme.md

     Users will be able to see a trending list of popular books with the book code, title, genre, publication year, and publisher of the books.
     Users can input the code number of the book that they are interested in, then the book will be added to the users’ personalized book recommendation list.
     <li><b>Option 2: See specific genre book list</b></li>
-    If users enter option 2 on the home page, users will be directed to the genre option list page.
+    If users enter option 2 on the menu page, users will be directed to the genre option list page.
       <ul>
         <li><b>Genre Option List Page:</b></li>
         Users can choose the genre that they are interested in.